Chase-42/Chase-42/README.md

 ## ⚡ Some trivia about me:
 I've been a head coffee roaster for 4+ years at two high-end specialty coffee roasters in Northern Colorado.
 This has honed my skills in organization, problem-solving (coffee is seasonal and varies from farm to farm, so never a constant variable), communication & self-motivation.
 I've maintained and excelled at this full-time job while learning web development in the evenings and weekends at [Lambda School](https://lambdaschool.com/), a fully remote 18 month bootcamp that teaches Full-Stack Web Development & Computer Science through hands on curriculum and fosters a Agile software development environment throughout the entire course.

-I'm an avid rock climber and corgi dad.
+I'm an avid rock climber and enthusiastic corgi dad.

 I'm a voracious reader who always has a stack of books I'm reading (Sci-Fi, Fantasy, Literature, Philosophy, Science & History).